thomashirtz/declutter-instagram/README.md

-# instagram-refiner
+# instagram-cleaner

 This repository is a tool that can analyze the data from instagram in order to spot follower accounts that are not following back.

-It aims to help people that wants to refine their feed page to contain mostly closer friends (Since this method will spot influencers, corporate accounts and else, as they generally do not follow back).
+It aims to help people that
+wants to refine their feed page to contain mostly closer friends (Since this method will spot influencers, corporate accounts and else, as they generally do not follow back).